frconor-ebook/meditations/_posts/2025-06-06-trinity-sunday.md

 He was from a very good Marian family; he had a lot of piety.
 But it also brought home the point of the importance of doctrinal formation for children so as to know the important points of our faith.

-The Catechism tells us that there is a hierarchy of truths in our faith, and at the top of that hierarchy is the Blessed Trinity.
+The *Catechism* tells us that there is a hierarchy of truths in our faith, and at the top of that hierarchy is the Blessed Trinity (*cf*. *Catechism of the Catholic Church*, Point 234).

 Today we celebrate the Feast of the Blessed Trinity: God the Father, God the Son, God the Holy Spirit.

 "Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, and teach them to observe all the commands I gave you.
 And lo, I am with you always; yes, to the end of time" (Matt.
 28:19-20).

-To a large extent, in the Old Testament, God reveals Himself as one. although there are references to the Blessed Trinity.
+To a large extent, in the Old Testament, God reveals Himself as one, although there are references to the Blessed Trinity.
 But it\'s in the New Testament that God is more revealing of Himself as a Triune God.

 We get to know a little bit more about the Father and the Holy Spirit.
 Our Lord said, "I and the Father are one" (John 10:30).
 "Ask anything in my name and the Father will grant it" (John 16:23).
 "I will send you the Advocate to be with you all days, even until the end of the world" (John 14:16).